CiscoDevNet/NSO-Playground-System-Install/README.md

 Examples from the NSO example set `$NCS_DIR/examples.ncs` run with a local installation of NSO.
 The instructions below show how to run the example `netsim-sshkey` with an NSO system installation where NSO is already running.

-For detailed explanation see the getting started guide: [Developing and Deploying a Nano Service](https://developer.cisco.com/docs/nso/guides/#!developing-and-deploying-a-nano-service/development) and the README file in `$NCS_DIR/examples.ncs/development-guide/nano-services/netsim-sshkey/`
+For a detailed explanation see the getting started guide: [Developing and Deploying a Nano Service](https://developer.cisco.com/docs/nso/guides/#!developing-and-deploying-a-nano-service/development) and the README file in `$NCS_DIR/examples.ncs/development-guide/nano-services/netsim-sshkey/`

 In addition, a container-based variant of the example is available in the [NSO-Developer repository](https://gitlab.com/nso-developer/nso-examples/-/tree/main/deployment/netsim-sshkey).